Frequently asked questions around Azure Active Directory reports

 A: Conditional Access status can have the following values:

-- Not Applied: This means that there was no CA policy with the user and app in scope.
+- Not Applied: This means that there was no Conditional Access policy with the user and app in scope.

-- Success: This means that there was a CA policy with the user and app in scope and CA policies were successfully satisfied.
+- Success: This means that there was a Conditional Access policy with the user and app in scope and Conditional Access policies were successfully satisfied.

 Q: What are all possible values for the Conditional Access policy result?

 A: A Conditional Access policy can have the following results: